Dr Lili Schwoerer

 Role

-I joined Oxford Brookes as a Teaching Fellow in 2022, after finishing my PhD in Sociology at LSE.
-While completing my PhD, I also worked as a participatory research coordinator at Lucy Cavendish College, University of Cambridge, and an assistant editor of the LSE Higher Education Blog.
+I joined Oxford Brookes as a Teaching Fellow in 2022, and became a Lecturer in 2024.
+I completed my PhD in Sociology at LSE in 2022.
+During this time, I also worked as a participatory research coordinator at Lucy Cavendish College, University of Cambridge, and an assistant editor of the LSE Higher Education Blog.
 My research is anchored in intersectional feminist, anti-colonial and critical political economy approaches.
 At Brookes, I teach courses across sociology.

 Teaching and supervision